Global Isothermal Nucleic Acid Amplification Technology (INAAT) Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 North America

-North America captures about 35% of the global INAAT market.
+North America captures about 35% of the INAAT market.
 Its leadership stems from advanced healthcare infrastructure, rapid adoption of innovative diagnostic technologies, and robust research investments.

 Europe